mayada96/HR-Data-Anaysis-Project-Tableau/README.md

-HR Data Analysis
+# HR Data Analysis

 ## Overview

 This dataset contains HR-related information about employees, including the following columns:
--	empid: Employee ID
+-	`empid`: Employee ID
--	gender: Gender of the employee
+-	`gender`: Gender of the employee
--	education qualifications: Qualifications of the employee
+-	`education qualifications`: Qualifications of the employee
--	date of join: Date when the employee joined the company
+-	`date of join`: Date when the employee joined the company
--	job title: Title of the employee's job
+-	`job title`: Title of the employee's job
--	salary: Salary of the employee
+-	`salary`: Salary of the employee
--	age: Age of the employee
+-	`age`: Age of the employee
--	leave balance: Employee's leave balance
+-	`leave balance`: Employee's leave balance

 ## Analysis in Tableau